 In some mild cases of sleep apnea, especially non-central ones, or in those who can’t tolerate the CPAP machine, a variety of mouth guards are available.
 These basically pull your lower jaw forward, and your tongue in some models, keeping your airway open all the time.
 This reduces the turbulent airflow causing the snoring, and can prevent obstruction and apnea.

 Manopause.com co-founder Mike Essrig, who is still married after 35 years despite his history of nightly moose-calls, tried many of the mouth guards on the market, finding fault with most of them.
 They were uncomfortable, got stinky fast, and needed frequent replacement.
 For the last 18 months, he has been using a mouth guard from Zyppah (HappyZ spelled backwards—cute, no?) and now enjoys restful sleep with no stank next to his grateful wife.
+It’s comfortable, easy to wear and clean, and fits in your toiletry bag when traveling!

 I know it works, because we have shared many hotel rooms on our business trips, and he’s so quiet, I occasionally put a mirror under his nose to check for that life-proving condensation!
 Oops, he probably didn’t know that.